slotdawg/ts2020/beam_security_compliance/beam_security_compliance.rst

 Here we see details of all audits in the context of compliance with STIG policies - which ones passed and which ones failed.

-We see the details of TCP ports allowing all external traffic and therefore the PCI-DSS requirement of “restricting inbound and outbound traffic” is not satisfied and your organization will not be in full compliance with PCI-DSS policy.

 Custom Security Audits